 Or the stalagmites jutting from the ground: “column!”

 Or the stalactites, formed by minerals and water dripping from the cave ceiling over thousands of years: “waterfall!”

 Wait, did she say booby?
 Yes, yes she did.
 And, you know what?
 Yeah, she’s right.

 And then it was time for the bamboo boat.
 This river is an underground passage in a subterranean world that feels ripped straight out of the Lord of the Rings.

-All along the way there were fish bumping the boat to get to the food I was throwing.
+All along the way, fish were bumping the boat to get to the food I was throwing.

 There were bats overhead screeching, the overwhelming smell made more obvious by the periodic splat of bat poop in the water.
-All punctuated by the eerie sound of the paddle in the dark waters behind me.
+It was all punctuated by the eerie sound of the paddle in the dark waters behind me.

 In short, it was awesome.

 I was deposited at the mouth of the cave where, moments later, at sunset, thousands of birds flew into the cave for their evening rest within the confines of the cave.